 According to customs data from Dalian in 2020, foreign trade imports and exports fell.
 The total import and export volume was RMB 385.42 billion (approx. US$60.43 billion), a year-on-year decrease of 11.7 percent.
 Among them, imports were worth RMB 218.16 billion (approx. US$34.20 billion), showing a 10 percent reduction; exports were worth RMB 167.26 billion (approx. US$26.22 billion), a decrease of 13.8 percent.
 The top five trading partners for Dalian were Japan, the European Union, Saudi Arabia, the United States, and ASEAN.

-The General Administration of Customs, however, stated that despite Covid-19’s impact on foreign trade imports and exports in the short term, it is optimistic with the resilient foreign trade development and strong adaptability of enterprises in Dalian in the long run.
+The General Administration of Customs, however, stated that despite Covid-19’s impact on foreign trade imports and exports in the short term, it is optimistic about the resilient foreign trade development and strong adaptability of enterprises in Dalian in the long run.
 Relevant departments have successfully introduced a series of policies and measures to support Dalian-based enterprises in overcoming difficulties.

 As a result, during 2021, the pace of resumption of work and production of foreign trade companies accelerated.
 In the first three quarters of 2021, Dalian’s foreign trade’s total import and export value reached RMB 319.04 billion (approx. US$50.02 billion), recording an increase of 7.7 percent.
-Among them, exports were worth RMB 144.9 billion (approx. US$22.72 billion), an increase of 18.6 percent; imports were RMB 174.14 billion (approx. US$27.30 billion), basically the unchanged from the same period as 2020.
+Among them, exports were worth RMB 144.9 billion (approx. US$22.72 billion), an increase of 18.6 percent; imports were RMB 174.14 billion (approx. US$27.30 billion), basically unchanged from the same period as 2020.

 According to the data from Dalian Development and Reform Commission, Dalian’s actual direct use of foreign capital is US$1.67 billion US dollars in 2021, an increase of 153 percent.
 In 2020, there were 247 new foreign-invested enterprises, and the newly increased foreign capital was US$2.03 billion.
 There were 18 newly approved foreign-funded projects with a total investment of more than US$10 million, including two projects with an investment of more than US$100 million.
 The actual use of foreign capital was US$660 million, an increase of 2.2 percent over the previous year.
 Hong Kong, Japan, Germany, the British Virgin Islands, and Singapore rank as the top five sources of foreign capital.